 Notable leaders of the Lib Dems include; Paddy Ashdown, Vince Cable and Nick Clegg, who saw relative success as prime minister between 2010-2015.

 At present, Jo Swinson is the party leader after being elected in 2019.

-The Scotttish National Party (SNP), led by Nicola Sturgeon, have the third highest number of seats in parliament with 35.
+The Scottish National Party (SNP), led by Nicola Sturgeon, has the third-highest number of seats in parliament with 35.
 The Brexit issues have given rise to the SNP, as they’ll likely seek to leave Great Britain and join the EU as an independent republic.
 Interestingly, this is more than the Liberal Democrats.